-- 33. As alluded earlier, Gurkhas are Nepalese citizen until the last day of their service within the Brigade of Gurkhas.
-They are exempt from the immigration control during their service and therefore if SP chooses to settle in the UK, the individual is required to send an application 18 weeks in advance to regularise his immigration status to Indefinite Leave to Remain (ILR).
-If successful, the Home Office will issue ILR a day after SP's final discharge date.
-The application for British Citizenship by family members, eligibility criteria, will normally have absences outside the UK (e.g. Nepal or Brunei) on accompanied assignments counted towards the five-years UK residency criteria.
+- 33. As previously mentioned, Gurkhas remain Nepalese citizens until the final day of their service in the Brigade of Gurkhas.
+During their service, they are exempt from immigration control.
+However, if a Service Person (SP)chooses to settle in the UK, they must apply 6 to 18 weeks before their final discharge date to regularise their immigration status by applying Indefinite Leave to Remain (ILR).
+If the application is successful, the Home Office will send an email after the SP's discharge date confirming the outcome.
+The message will state: "Your application for settlement (also known as indefinite leave to remain) has been successful.
+I am pleased to say you have been granted settlement in the United Kingdom (UK)."
+It will also provide further instructions, including creating a UKVI account to access their e-Visa online.
+For family members applying for British Citizenship, absences outside the UK (e.g., in Nepal or Brunei) during accompanied assignments are typically counted towards the five-year UK residency requirement, provided they meet the eligibility criteria.
 2022DIN01-054 - 34.
 Fees and Charges.
 Providing all other Home Office requirements are met, non-UK SP who apply to remain in the UK will not have to pay the fee if they meet one of the following criteria: - a.
 Have served at least 6 years at the point of discharge from the service or discharged on medical grounds with a condition attributed to service irrespective of their length of service.